A descent principle for compactly supported extensions of functors: Applications

 \subsection{Weight filtrations}

 Let $\C$ be a stable $\infty$-category equipped with a t-structure.
 Recall that a filtered object in $\C$, i.e., a functor $F:\mathbb{Z} \to \C$, gives rise to a spectral sequence in $\C^\heartsuit$ (see \cite[Section 1.2.2]{ha} for a detailed account).
-We call a morphism $\eta$ in $\textup{Fun}(\mathbb{Z},\C)$ an $E_1$-equivalence if the induced morphisms between the $E_1$-pages of the associated spectral sequences is a pointwise equivalence; equivalently, if $\eta$ induces equivalences on all the graded components, where
+We call a morphism $\eta$ in $\textup{Fun}(\mathbb{Z},\C)$ an $E_1$-equivalence if the induced morphisms between the $E_1$-pages of the associated spectral sequences is a pointwise equivalence; equivalently (assuming the t-structure is non-degenerate), if $\eta$ induces equivalences on all the graded components, where

-Let $\textup{Fil}(\C)$ be the localization of $\textup{Fun}(\mathbb{Z},\C)$ at the $E_1$-equivalences, as in \cite[Section 2]{gwillpavl}.
+Let $\textup{Fil}(\C)$ be the localisation of $\textup{Fun}(\mathbb{Z},\C)$ at the $E_1$-equivalences, as in \cite[Section 2]{gwilliam_pavlov}.
 Under the appropriate conditions, the spectral sequence assiociated to a filtered object $F$ converges to the homotopy groups of $\colim_n\ F(n)$ and induces a filtration on these groups.
 Let $\tau: \C \to \textup{Fil}(\C)$ be the functor that associates to an object $X$ in $\C$ the canonical filtration

+Let $\C_-$ be the full subcategory of $\C$ spanned by objects $X$ such that $\tau_{\leq n} X = 0 $ for $n \gg 0$.
 If $\C$ admits sequential colimits, and if these are compatible with the t-structure (according to \cite[Definition 1.2.2.12]{ha}), then for $X$ in $\C_{-}$ the spectral sequence induced by $\tau X$ converges, and the induced filtration on $\pi_n X$ is pure of weight $n$.